Just-in-Time (JIT) Inventory Management

 Increase Efficiency and Decrease Waste

 The management technique originated in Japan and is often attributed to Toyota.
-However, many believe that Japan's shipyards were the first to develop and successful implement this approach.
+However, many believe that Japan's shipyards were the first to develop and successfully implement this approach.
 Its origins are seen as three-fold: Japan's post-war lack of cash, lack of space for big factories and inventory and Japan's lack of natural resources.
 Thus the Japanese "leaned out" their processes, and JIT was born.

-A fire in the company was the sole supplier of the part, and the fact that the plant was shut down for weeks could have devastated Toyota's supply line.
-The auto manufacturer ran out of P-valve parts after just one day.
-Fortunately, a supplier of Aisin was able to retool and start manufacturing the necessary values after two days.
+A fire at the company that was the sole supplier of the part to Toyota and the fact that the plant was shut down for weeks could have devastated Toyota's supply line.
+Fortunately, one of Aisin's suppliers was able to retool and start manufacturing the necessary P-valves after just two days.

-Nevertheless, the fire cost Toyota nearly $15 billion in revenue and 70,000 cars.
-The problem trickled through to other other suppliers for Toyota also had to shut down because the auto manufacturer didn't need other parts to complete any cars on the assembly line.
-It could have been much worse.
+Nevertheless, the fire cost Toyota nearly $15 billion in lost revenue and 70,000 cars.
+The problem trickled through to other other suppliers for Toyota as well.
+Some suppliers were forced to shut down because the auto manufacturer didn't need their parts to complete any cars on the assembly line.